Heistergand/MD-Badge-Generator/README.md

 5. access the server on port 5000 on your machine
 6. I recommend lazydocker to monitor your running docker container

+## Install manually
+_Not recommended, because this would change your system environment.
+You could be ending up shearing a bison when your python version is not up to date_
+- Clone or download the repo to your machine into a new folder
+- make sure Pillow and Flask is installed `pip3 install --update Pillow flask`
+- run the server via `python3 app.py`

 # usage
 - select images to upload